joglekara/VlaPy/paper/paper.md

 # Statement of Need

-The 1D-1V VPFP equation set solved here has been applied in research of laser-plasma interactions in the context of inertial fusion [@Fahlen2009; @Banks2016], of plasma-based accelerators [@Thomas2016], of space physics [@Chen2019], and of fundamental plasma physics [@Pezzi2016; @Heninger2018].
+The 1D-1V VPFP equation set solved here has been applied in research on laser-plasma interactions in the context of inertial fusion [@Fahlen2009; @Banks2016], plasma-based accelerators [@Thomas2016], space physics [@Chen2019], and fundamental plasma physics [@Pezzi2016; @Heninger2018].
 While there are VPFP software libraries which are available in academic settings, research laboratories, and industry (e.g., [@Banks2017; @Joglekar2018]), the community has yet to benefit from a simple-to-read, open-source Python implementation.
 This lack of capability is currently echoed in conversations within the ``PlasmaPy`` [@plasmapy] community (``PlasmaPy`` is a collection of open-source plasma physics resources).
 Our aim with ``VlaPy`` is to take a step towards filling this need for a research and educational tool in the open-source community.

 ``VlaPy`` is intended to help students learn fundamental concepts and help researchers discover novel physics and applications in plasma physics, fluid physics, computational physics, and numerical methods.
 It is also designed to provide a science-accessible introduction to industry and software engineering best-practices, including unit and integrated testing, and extensible and maintainable code.